belimad/clawlite/README.md

 ## Overview

-**ClawLite** is a stripped-down, local-first execution layer for the **OpenClaw** ecosystem.
+**RegentXJ77** is a stripped-down, local-first execution layer for the **Regent** ecosystem.
 It is designed for developers who want the OpenClaw workflow without maintaining servers, distributed infrastructure, or long-running backend services.

 Instead of assuming a cloud deployment model, ClawLite focuses on a simpler runtime: direct execution, minimal operational overhead, and fast setup for local development, prototyping, and lightweight production use cases.